 Difference between bespoke and made-to-measure suits

 For this reason, the production time is a lot longer than for made-to-measure suits.
-Additionally, they cost more, but you will get a complete freedom to choose buttons, patterns, and style.
+Additionally, they cost more, but you will get complete freedom to choose buttons, patterns, and style.

 As for the made-to-measure suits, they are a lot cheaper.
 This is mainly because they are made in factories.
-Your measurements will be taken by the salesperson or company representative, instead of the tailor.
+Your measurements will be taken by the salesperson or a company representative, instead of the tailor.

 Measure twice, cut once

 Now, we know that this is not your job, but even if you find a trusted tailor, make sure that all the numbers are right.
 The whole point of custom suits is to fit you perfectly and if they are off even by an inch, trust us, you will feel it.

 Choosing the fabric

 They are lightweight and they will allow your skin to breathe under all those layers.
 For winter weather, you will need to use a thicker fabric like flannel or thick wool.
-Put a coat over it and you will be warm, even on the harshest winter days.
+Put a coat over it and you will be warm, even in the harshest winter days.

 Lastly, let’s talk about giving your custom suit a truly unique look.
 There is a lot to tweak and change on a suit, but the most common parts are buttons, stitching, and patterns.

-Buying your own custom tailored suit is the first step to becoming a gentleman, so be thorough and careful with the purchase.
+Buying your own custom-tailored suit is the first step to becoming a gentleman, so be thorough and careful with the purchase.
 If you get everything right, the suit can last you for a long time.